foundation/foundation-sites/CONTRIBUTING.md

 1. **Search for similar opened or closed issues** ([link](https://github.com/zurb/foundation-sites/issues?utf8=%E2%9C%93&q=is%3Aissue)).
    It is likely that someone else got the same problem as you before and already reported it.
 2. **Make sure of the following:**
-   * [x] There is no [opened or closed issues](https://github.com/zurb/foundation-sites/issues?utf8=%E2%9C%93&q=is%3Aissue) similar to this bug
+   * [ ] There are no [opened or closed issues](https://github.com/zurb/foundation-sites/issues?utf8=%E2%9C%93&q=is%3Aissue) similar to this bug
-   * [x] This is a bug and not a missing feature
+   * [ ] This is a bug and not a missing feature
-   * [x] This bug comes from Foundation and not the browser or an other library
+   * [ ] This bug comes from Foundation and not the browser or an other library
-   * [x] This bug is still present in the latest Foundation release
+   * [ ] This bug is still present in the latest Foundation release
 3. **Prepare a test case with your bug** ([link](https://codepen.io/ncoden/pen/YLzjeq)).
    Trying to reproduce a bug is often time-consuming.
 Please isolate your bug in a dedicated test case.
 The simpler is the test case, the best it is.
 4. **Create your issue** ([link](https://github.com/zurb/foundation-sites/issues/new)).